Amending Transactions

 Purchase Orders

 • Can be amended completely in the listing grid.
 (Section 1) Note, if you are using Purchase Order approval, edits will be restricted based on workflow setup.
+For example, if a workflow has a budget approver, all edits to PIs and PNs will be blocked.

 • Can be cancelled in the listing grid.
 (Section 4) If they are a PO linked to approval, they must have a status of pending or rejected.